 Why Is Friendship Important for Children?

 Many parents want their children to be popular.
-They figure if their child is well-liked, they’ll be happier in life generally.
+They figure if their child is well-liked, they’ll be happier in life.
 While a child doesn’t need to be the most popular kid in school, friendship is always beneficial.

-Before they go out into the world, you can help teach your child about friendship.
-And do you know what an ideal tool for this is?
-Books!
+Before your child goes out into the world, you can help teach them about friendship.
+And books are an ideal tool for doing this.

 Children start developing friendships as toddlers, although toddlers often haven’t developed empathy yet.
 So, don’t be alarmed if they sometimes lash out at others (1).